-WDI adjusted the wholesale purchases to add CDM activity including persistence as reported by the OPA/IESO (WDI adjusted for losses) as if no programs ever existed (this will be discussed later on in the exhibit) from 2006 to 2014.

-WDI adjusted the wholesale purchases to add back all Microfit Generation.

-to a Wholesale Market participant as of April 2012.
-This customer usage was added after April 2012; instead of being deducted prior to April 2012 to wholesale purchases.
+- WDI adjusted the wholesale purchases to add CDM activity including persistence as reported by the OPA/IESO (WDI adjusted for losses) as if no programs ever existed (this will be discussed later on in the exhibit) from 2006 to 2014. - WDI adjusted the wholesale purchases to add back all Microfit Generation. - WDI adjusted the wholesale purchases to add in a GS>50 kW customer that transitioned - to a Wholesale Market participant as of April 2012.
+This customer usage was added - 24 after April 2012; instead of being deducted prior to April 2012 to wholesale purchases. - 25 WDI felt this was the better approach to normalize the data. - 26